JIRA Bug Tracking: Defect Life Cycle in JIRA

-Therefore, all the common facilities for defect reporting are available in JIRA too.
-In fact, more options such as labels, linking defects, estimating efforts can be used.
+Therefore, all common facilities for defect reporting are available in JIRA too.
+More options such as labels, linking defects, and estimating efforts can be used.

 #3) Defect Life Cycle:

 This will need a little bit of customizing by your JIRA admin, but it is easy to do.
-For those, do not want to bother with the customization, you can’t go wrong with the default set up as well.
+For those who do not want to bother with customization, you can’t go wrong with the default set up as well.